eppleton/murderhungry.github.io/pages/privacy-policy.md

 ### 4. Hosting

+This website is hosted on Github Pages.
 Our hoster collects the following data transmitted by your browser in so-called log files:

 IP address, the address of the previously visited website (referer request header), date and time of the request, time zone difference from Greenwich Mean Time, content of the request, HTTP status code, amount of data transferred, website from which the request came and information about the browser and operating system.